 The results from the ANOVA analysis in Table 1 indicated significant differences among the treatments for all thirteen traits.
 Figure 1 displays the average performance and various genetic parameters such as PCV, GCV, heritability (h2), genetic advance (GA), and genetic advance as a percentage of the mean for the quantitative traits.
 The significant diversity among the genotypes highlights the presence of sufficient variability that can be effectively utilized through selection methods.

-Table 1: ANOVA for 13 diverse morphological and yield-associated characters in 23 tomato genotypes including 8 parents and 15 hybrids
+Table 1: ANOVA for 13 diverse morphological yield-associated characters in23 tomato (Solanum lycopersicum L.)genotypes